Can Mage Win the Triple Crown? The Kentucky Derby Winner Faces Tough Challenge at Preakness

 First Mission opened at odds of 5-2 and National Treasure was next at 4-1.
 Each has not raced in at least five weeks.

-Cox, one of the nation's top trainers who has won the Derby and Belmont but never the Preakness, said he feels good about First Mission's progress.
+Brad Cox, one of the nation's top trainers who has won the Derby and Belmont but never the Preakness, said he felt good about First Mission's progress, but the horse was scratched from the race on Friday.

-“He’s been very steady,” Cox said.
-“He’s got to take a step forward.
-I think he will take a step forward.
-He’s given me every reason to be super confident.”

 Baffert told the track that late-blooming National Treasure “would have been a great Kentucky Derby-in-September horse.”
 Baffert won a Derby in September three years ago with Authentic when the Triple Crown races were run off their normal schedule and out of order because of the pandemic.